Temptin/SkypeExport/README.md

 ## Compiling

 * Windows compilation is done using Visual Studio or the compiler of your choice.
-* Mac OS X compilation is done using the included shell script.
+* Mac OS X and Linux compilation is done using the included shell scripts.

 ## Quick Guide